wazo-platform/wazo-doc/source/administration/switchboard/configuration.rst

 Create the Users that Will be Operators
 ---------------------------------------

 Each operator needs to have a user configured with a line.
-The XiVO client profile has to be set to *Switchboard*.
+The Wazo Client profile has to be set to *Switchboard*.

 The following configuration is mandatory for switchboard users

 * The :menuselection:`General --> First name` field has to be set
-* The :menuselection:`General --> Enable XiVO Client` option has to be *enabled*
+* The :menuselection:`General --> Enable Wazo Client` option has to be *enabled*
 * The :menuselection:`General --> Login` field has to be set
 * The :menuselection:`General --> Password` field has to be set
 * The :menuselection:`General --> Profile` field has to be set to *Switchboard*